-Here you can find a list of the many LGBT campus organizations open to faculty and staff.
-These organizations frequently partner the other LGBT campus groups.
+Here you can find a list of the many LGBTQA campus organizations open to faculty and staff.
+These organizations frequently partner the other LGBTQA campus groups.

 For a full list of campus organizations, including those for undergraduate and graduate students, visit the Groups and Organizations section of the website

 The Ally Project is open to faculty, staff, and graduate students who identify themselves as allies to the LGBT community.
 This program works to build a supportive and affirming atmosphere for LGBT people on campus.
 Participants must attend an annual training.
 For more information, contact the LGBT Center.

 This is a welcoming and supportive space for LGBT students, staff, and faculty of color to meet and hang out.
 Drop in and have dinner, which is provided.
 This group currently meets the second Wednesday of the month at 6 p.m. in Frist Campus Center, Room 243.
 For more information, contact the LGBT Center, Carl A. Fields Center, or Women's Center.

 LGBT Task Force

 Fund for Reunion (FFR) is the Bisexual, Transgender, Gay and Lesbian Alumni Association (BTGALA) of Princeton University.
 It was founded in 1986 and is an active voice for students and alumni.
 FFR is open to all alumni, students, faculty, and staff of Princeton University.
 For more information visit the FFR website.